Old Testament: Leaders & Judges

 Approximately 846 references

-The greatest prophet of the Old Testament and deliverer of Israel from Egyptian slavery.
-Received the Law at Sinai, led Israel for forty years in the wilderness, and authored the Pentateuch according to tradition.
-Spoke with God "face to face" (Exodus 33:11).
-Died on Mount Nebo in sight of the Promised Land, which he was forbidden to enter because he struck the rock at Meribah (Numbers 20).
+Prophet, lawgiver, and deliverer of Israel from Egyptian slavery.
+He received the Law at Sinai, led Israel through forty years in the wilderness, and authored the Pentateuch according to tradition.
+God spoke with him face to face.
+He died on Mount Nebo within sight of the Promised Land, barred from entering because he had struck the rock at Meribah in a moment of faithless disobedience.

 Key references: 1 Chronicles 5:29, 1 Chronicles 6:34, 1 Chronicles 15:15, 1 Chronicles 21:29, 1 Chronicles 22:13, 1 Chronicles 23:13, 1 Chronicles 23:14, 1 Chronicles 23:15, 1 Chronicles 26:24, 1 Kings 2:3 (and 773 more)